apple/swift-evolution/proposals/nnnn-utf8-span.md

 * Upcoming Feature Flag: (pending)
 * Review: ([pitch 1](https://forums.swift.org/t/pitch-utf-8-processing-over-unsafe-contiguous-bytes/69715))

 ## Introduction

-We introduce `UTF8Span` for efficient and safe Unicode processing over contiguous storage.
+We introduce `UTF8Span` for efficient and safe Unicode processing over contiguous storage. `UTF8Span` is a memory safe non-escapable type similar to `Span` (**TODO**: link span proposal).

 Native `String`s are stored as validly-encoded UTF-8 bytes in an internal contiguous memory buffer.
 The standard library implements `String`'s API as internal methods which operate on top of this buffer, taking advantage of the validly-encoded invariant and specialized Unicode knowledge.
 We propose making this UTF-8 buffer and its methods public as API for more advanced libraries and developers.

 ## Motivation

-Currently, if a developer wants to do `String`-like processing over UTF-8 bytes, they have to make an instance of `String`, which allocates a native storage class and copies all the bytes.
+Currently, if a developer wants to do `String`-like processing over UTF-8 bytes, they have to make an instance of `String`, which allocates a native storage class, copies all the bytes, and is reference counted.
 The developer would then need to operate within the new `String`'s views and map between `String.Index` and byte offsets in the original buffer.

 For example, if these bytes were part of a data structure, the developer would need to decide to either cache such a new `String` instance or recreate it on the fly.
 Caching more than doubles the size and adds caching complexity.
-Recreating it on the fly adds a linear time factor and class instance allocation/deallocation.
+Recreating it on the fly adds a linear time factor and class instance allocation/deallocation and potentially reference counting.

 Furthermore, `String` may not be available on all embedded platforms due to the fact that it's conformance to `Comparable` and `Collection` depend on data tables bundled with the stdlib. `UTF8Span` is a more appropriate type for these platforms, and only some explicit API make use of data tables.

+**TODO** annotate those API as unavailable on embedded

 ### UTF-8 validity and efficiency